 Dragons, Demons, & Death

 “Death is the enemy.
 The enemy always wins, but we still need to fight.”
-This line from the Game of Thrones recalls the premodern preoccupation with death and the arsenal of spiritual practices necessary for combating death’s power.
+This line from the Game of Thrones recalls the premodern preoccupation with death and the arsenal of spiritual practices necessary for combating the death’s power.

 Books of hours—personalized prayer books—contained readings specifically intended to focus one’s attention on salvation or to provide prayers for one’s soul and for the souls of the deceased.
-By the 15th and early 16th century, the illuminations accompanying the so-called Office of the Dead (as this series of texts was known) were especially macabre: a skeletal rider atop a dragon tramples four dead bodies in one book, while in another the specter of Death stands proud before the young Denise Poncher—who holds open her prayer book—as three youths lie slashed and bleeding on the ground before her.
+By the fifteenth and early sixteenth century, the illuminations accompanying the so-called Office of the Dead (as this series of texts was known) were especially macabre: a skeletal rider atop a dragon tramples four dead bodies in one book, while in another the specter of Death stands proud before the young Denise Poncher—who holds open her prayer book—as three youths lie slashed and bleeding on the ground before her.

 In Inferno by Dante Alighieri (1265-1321), the Florentine writer is led by the Roman poet Virgil (70-19 BC) to the depths of Hell.
 The lowermost circle—the ninth—is frozen by the flapping of Satan’s wings, trapping those who have committed treachery and the Devil itself in ice.